Opifer/ManualBundle/Resources/manual/Getting Started/Getting Started.md

 title in your markdown file.

 ##Other Tips
 ###Best Practices
 The guys at SensioLabs have created a Symfony best practices documentation Please take a look at it [Here](http://symfony.com/doc/current/best_practices/index.html).
-As the documentation states, you don't need to adopt these in excisting applications, but it is advised to used these best practices in new apps as it optimizes your Symfony application.
+As the documentation states, you don't need to adopt these in existing applications, but it is advised to used these best practices in new apps as it optimizes your Symfony application.

+Also, if you want to create/edit markdown files from within a IDE or Sublime/Textmate for example, make sure you have `Strip whitespaces on end of line` turned **OFF** for .md files.
+This is because in Markdown having 2 whitespaces on the end of a line followed by an line break is the equivalent of a new line.
+If you don't have 2 spaces on the end of a line, the line underneath it will be wrapped to fill the content area.
+So to force a line break, you **NEED** to have 2 spaces on the end of a line followed by a line break.